-Fortunately there has been a positive up-turn in the evidence to support resistance training and its benefits; and it is now taking over cardio training as the main king pin in the preservation of health.
+Fortunately, there has been a positive up-turn in the evidence to support resistance training and its benefits.
+It is now taking over cardio training as the main kingpin in the preservation of health.

-The golden rule of resistance training is that having ‘more’ skeletal muscle is a bonus and preserving it’s very important to your health.
+The golden rule of resistance training is that having ‘more’ skeletal muscle is a bonus and preserving it is very important to your health.
 The question is why?

 Resistance exercise can stimulate structural, mechanical, metabolic, neural and hormonal alterations within the muscle that can re-organize the skeletal muscle and prevent you from losing muscle mass.

 The following benefits can be experienced when you perform resistance training regularly:

 - Improved resting metabolic rate

 - Enhanced weight loss and maintenance via increased energy expenditure

 - Improved anabolic hormone production especially testosterone and human growth hormone